Qiantu K50 is a 430-hp Chinese EV sports car with a busy front end

 •See All

-Discuss: Qiantu K50 is a 430-hp Chinese EV sports car with a busy front end
+Discuss: Qiantu K50 is a Chinese EV with 430 hp and a wild sports car design

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.